tiba666/zomboidAddCrop/README.md

 but else the only thing you need to do is doing what the example do and enable to do the thing the example is the one i made in the video

+mainly you only have to replace the word {foo} with the crop name and change the atribute a little bit